 An interest in Aesop’s fables became a section of the TomsDomain personal Web site during this same period.
 In early 2014 I was editing TomsDomain and felt that the large collection of fables could find a better home on a site of its own.
 That’s when Fables of Aesop (this site) was born.

-In 1997, as a result of my work on behalf of Shareware over the years (I helped found the Association of Shareware Professionals [ASP – now called the Association of Software Professionals] and volunteered many hours to the organization as one example) I was inducted into the Shareware Hall of Fame.
+In 1997, as a result of my work on behalf of Shareware over the years (I helped found the Association of Shareware Professionals [ASP – renamed the Association of Software Professionals and now closed] and volunteered many hours to the organization as one example) I was inducted into the Shareware Hall of Fame.
 In 2001 the ASP inducted me into their Hall of Fame.

 I moved from Los Angeles to Santa Maria, California (about 175 miles north) shortly after the 1992 riots in LA and lived the relaxed “country” life until 2010 when my Mother passed away.
 I then moved to Thousand Oaks, CA which is closer to LA but still well away from the hustle and bustle of the city.
 I have a nice place in University Village of Thousand Oaks which suits me just fine as I no longer have house maintenance and other mundane things to do.
 I’ve been concentrating on my photography and other things as time permits.